-- Access to beds that are vacant within the existing emergency housing network funded by OSH
+- Access to beds that are vacant within the existing emergency housing network funded by the Office of Homeless Services.

 - Outreach teams and the police will be able to implement the COTS (Court Ordered Transportation to Shelter) procedure by alerting the on-call City Solicitor and Common Pleas Court Judge.

 - OSH funded emergency housing providers will allow clients to remain indoors throughout the day.

 During the winter initiative months, generally starting Dec and ending the end of March,

 OHS in consultation with DBH will call a Code Blue when winter conditions pose a threat of serious harm or death to homeless individuals without shelter.
 DBH will consult with the OCC.

 A Code Blue will be called when the National Weather Bureau predicts a wind chill temperature of 20 degrees Fahrenheit or below or precipitation with temperatures below 32 degrees Fahrenheit.
 In the event that the weather report lacks clarity or specificity, OHS/DBH will seek clarification from the On-Duty Meteorologist at the National Weather Bureau.